ryanwilsond/belte/docs/Principles.md

 ### Structures

-The one use of structures specifically over classes is anonymous structures for parameters in functions (usually).
+The one use of structures specifically over classes is anonymous structures for parameters in methods (usually).
 To solve this a C#-style `tuple` will be used instead because they are cleaner and more intuitive, and structures will never be added to Belte.